lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 ## The Basics

 You can declare props in a few ways.
-We will work with the `<Message>` component in this section.
+We will work with the `<message>` component in this section.

 ```html
 <template>